Help us help others

 You have revealed your strength by deciding to help others after choosing to turn your life around.
 You have overcome adversities and found solutions that others can benefit from.
 You were willing to face the darkness from your past and have prevailed on your road to recovery.
 This, however, is not the end of your journey.

-We are the International Quit & Recovery Registry, a project led by the Addiction Recovery Research Center, and we are calling for Recovery Heroes to help us help others.
+At the International Quit & Recovery Registry, we are calling for Recovery Heroes to help us help others.
 We need your help to advance our knowledge so that, together, we can help others succeed on their road to recovery.